ParthMakode/ringg_assignment/README.md

 *   **Error Handling:** Improve error handling throughout the application, especially in API endpoints and the `monitor_uploads.py` script.
 Provide more informative error messages to the user.
 *   **JSON Chunking:** Tried to implement more sophisticated chunking for JSON files, potentially using a recursive approach and tracking hierarchy.
 Currently it treats the whole JSON as a single chunk.Also I was confused about how the input json and queries would look like in the case of query and upload and what the objective was .
+*  **Rate_Limits:** For creating embeddings the gemini is free but it is rate limited so errors for more than